 Discovering that some of your staff members are battling substance abuse presents a great opportunity to raise awareness of the problem on a larger scale.
 This is also the right time to roll out addiction education programs and resources to your employees.
 It’s also the best time to come up with a Substance Abuse Policy.
 If one already exists, this is the time to sensitize your staff on what it entails.

 A workplace Substance Abuse Policy should set out a company’s position on substance abuse in the workplace.
-Many companies adopt a zero-tolerance policy towards substance abuse.
+Many companies adopt a zero-tolerance policy toward substance abuse.
 Additionally, it outlines the consequences of using drugs and alcohol in the workplace and what action will be taken if employees violate this policy.
 The policy should also outline what kind of help, if any, is offered to employees struggling with substance abuse.

 Finally, the policy should make clear the company’s position on drug tests and if testing is to be done, how often it will be carried out, and what happens should an employee’s results come back positive.